bayeslife/testistic-model/README.md

 # Testistic  Model

-This module describes the core Testistic Model.
+This module describes the core Testistic model.

 ## Testruns